 In 1981 we began our own organization known as the Community Dispute Settlement Program and operated with Mediation services for 14 years until 1995 when we added the Youth Aid Panel Program.
 In 2003, we decided to change our name to Center for Resolutions to represent our expanding program to exemplify our main goal as an organization – which is to bring about a meaningful and effective resolution to alleviate conflict within one’s life.

-Our Mission is to empower youth, adults, families, businesses, and communities in discovering their own potential to generate effective, lasting resolutions and alternatives to conflict.
+Our mission is to empower youth, adults, families, businesses, and communities in discovering their own potential to promote peace, generate effective, lasting resolutions and alternatives to conflict.

 George Aventian, DO